 The Sapphire Mid is a lighter-weight, but still durable, all-leather hiking boot made by Oboz.
 They excel in the support, traction, and durability metrics.
 Since they are super stiff and take some time to break in, the Sapphire's received slightly lower scores in our comfort metric.
 Their leather construction makes them durable and water resistant, though this also makes them fall a bit short when it comes to breathability.

-More so than their slightly burlier cousin, the Oboz Bridger Mid, the Sapphire is a narrow boot designed for a women's specific fit.
+The Sapphire is a narrow boot designed for a women's specific fit, reminiscent of the Ahnu Montara III.
 We also found that this boot ran a little small, and would order a half size up next time.
 This, combined with the narrow fit made them fall short in the comfort metric.
 That said, they broke in with time and ended up being comfortable.
-The boots also had a similar stiffness to the Bridger Mid, probably because both boots are made of nubuck leather that tends to take time to stretch out.
+The boots have a similar stiffness to other Nubuck leather models, like the La Sportiva Nucleo High GTX.
+The Nucleo is a much burlier boot overall, but both models took some time to break in due to the stiffness of the leather.

 Where this model fell short in comfort, they excelled in our support metric.
 The stiffness in the toe box and ankle provided plenty of support throughout the entire foot.
 This combination of a supportive midsole and ankle support makes the Sapphire a high-scoring boot in this metric.
-This design is consistent with the Oboz Bridger Mid.
-Our Best Buy Award winner, the Keen Targhee III Mid, also provided tons of support throughout.
+This design is similar to that of our Best Buy Award winner, the Keen Targhee III Mid.
 Both of these boots have a mostly-leather upper, which adds to the overall support of the boot.

 The Sapphire falls in the middle of the range when it comes to weight.
 These boots weigh 1.7 pounds, which makes them comparable to the Keen Targhee II and the Ahnu Montara.
-They are lighter, (by about .3 pounds) than the Oboz Bridger Mid BDry.
-The Sapphire has the same burly design and all-leather upper as the Bridger but is a lighter-weight option.
+The North Face Fastpack III is lighter, by .2 pounds, but does not tote the same leather uppers that the Sapphire does.
+It is important to consider the type of materials used in a model when looking at weight - leather models will usually be heavier, but more durable, than synthetic or mesh boots.
 For a contender that still provides support and protection, while retaining a lightweight feel, the Sapphire is a good choice.

 The Sapphire received high scores in our water resistance metric, due to their leather upper and seamless tongue.
 There are very few ways for water to get into these boots once they are laced up.
 Though the ankle height doesn't come up as high as the Lowa Renegade or the La Sportiva Nucleo, the Sapphire still kept water out, ensuring our feet stayed dry on the trail.
 The only downside is their lack of breathability, due to their all-leather uppers.
 For the best breathability and water-resistant, we love the Salomon X Ultra Mid 3 and La Sportiva Nucleo, which are our top-ranked in this metric.

 One of the best parts about Oboz as a company is the quality of their products.
 This small company takes great care to produce footwear that lasts, and the Sapphire is no exception.
 The soles are solid, and the leather uppers seem to resist wear and tear with ease.
 The only downside is the lacing system; the laces are thin, and the eyelets have been known to come off, according to a few online reviews. (this never happened during our testing period, though).
-Compared to other lightweight boots, like the Vasque Monolith, the Sapphire soared above the rest when it came to durability.
+The Sapphire comes close to the Salewa Alpenrose Ultra Mid in terms of durability for a relatively lightweight model.

 These boots are best designed for long hikes in rugged terrain.
 The soles of the Sapphire are sticky and have an aggressive tread, while their leather uppers are durable and water resistant.
 It's also a plus that these boots are stylish and sleek and can be worn around town.
 Our testing revealed that they are ideal for women with narrow feet.